 If you only master one funded-account rule, make it this one.
-Drawdown is the loss limit that, when hit, ends your account.
-But two firms can advertise the same number and behave completely differently — because of how the drawdown is measured.
+Drawdown is the loss limit that ends your account the moment you hit it.
+Two firms can advertise the same number and behave very differently, because of how they measure it.

 Trailing drawdown

 A trailing drawdown follows your account’s highest point.
-Every new equity peak drags the loss limit up with it — and it never falls back down.
+Every new equity peak drags the loss limit up with it, and it never falls back down.
 The upside: your buffer grows as you profit.
-The trap: it tightens behind you, so giving back a big open profit can breach you even though you’re still “up” on the day.
+The trap: it tightens behind you, so giving back a big open profit can breach you even when you’re still “up” on the day.

 End-of-day drawdown

-An end-of-day (EOD) drawdown only re-locks at the session close, not on every intraday tick.
-That gives you room to let a trade work intraday without the floor chasing your every high.
+An end-of-day (EOD) drawdown re-locks once a day, at the session close.
+Between closes the floor stays put, so a trade has room to work without the limit chasing your every high.
 Many traders find EOD calmer to manage.

 Why it changes how you trade

-Under a trailing rule, banking profit and protecting open gains matters more — a giveback can end you.
+Under a trailing rule, banking profit and protecting open gains matters more, because a giveback can end you.
 Under EOD, intraday swings matter less; the close is what counts.
 Same target, different game.

 How I manage it

-I always know exactly where my floor sits right now, and I trade further from it than feels necessary.
-The drawdown should never surprise me — if it does, I wasn’t managing the account, I was hoping.
+I always know where my floor sits right now, and I trade further from it than feels necessary.
+The drawdown should never surprise me.
+The day it does, I wasn’t managing the account, I was hoping.